LimbleCMMS/limble-tree/README.md

 -  node
 -  npm
--  npx

 ### Suggested Dev Setup

+1. Run `npm ci` to install all the node modules.
+2. Run `npm run buildWatch`.
+This builds the library in watch mode.
+3. In a second terminal, run `npm run linkStart`.
+This links the built library to the demo app using `npm link`, and builds the demo app in watch mode.
+It should automatically open the demo app in your browser.

-I find that the best way to develop this library is to run `npx ng build limble-tree --prod --watch` in one terminal and then run `npx ng serve sandbox` on a second terminal.
-This will rebuild the library on changes, and also serves the demo app, so you can immediately view and experiment on your changes.
+After running these commands, changes in the library or in the demo app will both trigger a live reload so you can immediately view and experiment on your changes.

 ## Issues, Feature Requests, Etc